2nthony/vue-cusdis/README.md

 <script>
   // For Vue 3
-  import VueCusdis from '@evillt/vue-cusdis'
+  import VueCusdis from 'vue-cusdis'
   // For Vue 2
-  import VueCusdis from '@evillt/vue-cusdis/dist/vue2.es'
+  import VueCusdis from 'vue-cusdis/dist/vue2.es'

   export default {
     components: { VueCusdis },